Photography (Masters of Fine Art) MFA (PG)

 Entry Requirements / Admissions

-Get advice on which foundation courses are best for you to still be able to join Photography (Masters of Fine Art), MFA (PG).
+Get advice on which foundation courses are best for you to still study Photography (Masters of Fine Art), MFA (PG), if you do not meet the minimum requirements in terms of UCAS score, A levels, or English language requirements.

 Applicants must hold: A 2nd Class Honours degree or higher from a university of the United Kingdom or the Republic of Ireland, from the Council for National Academic Awards, the National Council for Educational Awards, the Higher Education Training Awards Council, or from an institution of another country which has been recognised as being of an equivalent standard; or an equivalent standard (normally 50 per cent) in a Graduate Diploma, Graduate Certificate, Postgraduate Certificate or Postgraduate Diploma or an approved alternative qualification.
 In exceptional circumstances, where an individual has substantial and significant experiential learning, a portfolio of written evidence demonstrating the meeting of graduate abilities (including subject-specific outcomes, as determined by the Course committee) may be considered as an alternative entrance route.
 Evidence used to demonstrate graduate qualities may not be used for exemption against modules within the programme.
 In all cases applicants must provide a portfolio of practical work at interview or on application.